cbib/MICADo/README.md

 ### SNP output

 If you specified a SNP file, a TSV file will be created (and the direction /output/SNP/) with, for each SNP, the following informations: sample key, SNP ID, the number of reads supporting the reference nucleotide and the number of reads supporting SNP.

-/!\ Use http://www.snp-nexus.org/ to generate a refseq TXT file for known SNPs and the /bin/make_SNP_file.py to construct the final TSV file.

 ### Additional JSON file (optional)